Lurkki14/tuxclocker/README.md

 - Option to apply profile settings on startup/profile change

 ### Currently missing from earlier releases
-These are missing from the 1.0.0 release, but present in the 0.1.1 release.
+These are missing from the 1.3.0 release, but present in the 0.1.1 release.
 Refer to the [0.1.1 release readme](https://github.com/Lurkki14/tuxclocker/tree/76369ef24283364b4111c5970797062432044cbc) if you wish to use these.

-- AMD GPU support
 - Graphs for properties

 ## Currently supported devices and features